We Need More Evangelists! Scott Pauley

 Evangelism is one recipient of the good news sharing that good news with someone else.
 The word evangelism is rooted in the word “evangel,” literally, good news!
 The evangelist is not the message; he simply carries it.
 The evangelist is not to receive the praise; only the Evangel, Jesus Christ, is worthy of glory.

-Pastors are commanded to “do the work of an evangelist” (2 Tim.
-4:5).
+Pastors are commanded to “do the work of an evangelist” (2 Timothy 4:5).
 This is evidence that the work of evangelism cannot be restricted to those who are called to be evangelists.
 It is the work of Christ!
 It is the work we all must do.
 “To seek and to save that which was lost” (Lk.
 19:10).

-Recently I gave a message to our sending church on “Our Part in His Plan.”
 Ephesians 5:11-12 explains that God gives ministers to the church “for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.”
 Why are the saints to be perfected?
 What work are they to do?
 How does the body of Christ function?
 The chapter goes on to explain that every member of the body has a work; “every joint supplieth” something to the body!

 My mission as an evangelist is not just to reach the lost, but to recruit others to do the same!
-This was our Lord’s heart, “Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest” (Matt.
-9:38).
+This was our Lord’s heart, “Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest” (Matthew 9:38).

-Some of us are called to be full time evangelists, some are to be pastors, some are to be missionaries, but ALL of us are to be witnesses.
+Some of us are called to be full-time evangelists, some are to be pastors, some are to be missionaries, but ALL of us are to be witnesses.
 Yes, pray for the evangelist, but participate where you are in the work of evangelism!

 We need more evangelists!